ming024/FastSpeech2/README.md

 # Changes from ming024
 - Model allows removal of energy variance adaptor, postnet and optional depthwise separable convolutions similar to LightSpeech (Luo et. al. 2021).
 Changes can be made in `config/*/model.yaml`
 - Model allows for one-hot learnable language embeddings.
 Changes can be made in `config/*/model.yaml`
 - Model allows for deep-speaker based speaker embeddings (in addition to one-hot implementation from ming024).
+Clone with `--recurse-submodule` or run `git submodule update --init` after cloning to enable.
 Changes can be made in `config/*/model.yaml`
 - Inputs can be multihot phonological feature vectors instead of one-hot character/phone embeddings.
 See Gutkin et. al. 2018, Wells and Richmond 2021, and my dissertation.
 For this to work you must have a mapping to IPA.
 Panphon is used to generate 24 segmental features.
 If your language uses phonemic tone, please amend features.py to use the 7 features from Wang 1967.
 Otherwise set the number of features accordingly in `config/*/model.py` and `config/*/preprocess.py`.

 This is a PyTorch implementation of Microsoft's text-to-speech system [**FastSpeech 2: Fast and High-Quality End-to-End Text to Speech**](https://arxiv.org/abs/2006.04558v1).